Middleton Place: Colonial and Revolutionary period

 Middleton began work on the plantation's gardens in 1741.
 Determined to outshine his neighbors, who were laying out neat four-squared patterned parterres, Middleton employed an English gardener named Simms, of whom little is known.
-Basing his designs less upon his own trip to England, Middleton and Simms derived their inspiration from the engraved plans in the translation of the popular garden book by Dezallier d'Argenville, The Theory and Practice of Gardening.
+Rather than base his designs upon his own trip to England, Middleton and Simms derived their inspiration from the engraved plans in the popular garden book by Dezallier d'Argenville, translated into English as The Theory and Practice of Gardening.
 Middleton and Simms extended a main axis centered on the main block of the house, expressed as a gravel carriageway leading through a greensward to the first of six shaped turf terraces with bowed centers.
 At the level of the river a pair of lakes (the "Butterfly Lakes") were excavated on either side of a turf causeway prolonging the axis.
 With the river beyond, the lakes were flanked by more water, a stream dammed to the right to form the long narrow Rice Mill Pond, and a levee extended to the left to enclose floodable rice fields.

 After Mary Middleton's death in 1761, Henry moved to a small house north of Charleston and gave Middleton Place to his son, Arthur.
 In 1776, at the outbreak of the American Revolution, Arthur signed the Declaration of Independence.
 Four years later, at the height of the war, the British landed several thousand troops at Charleston with plans to invade the southern colonies.
 In the ensuing Siege of Charleston, British troops ransacked Middleton Place, beheading many of the statues and looting the plantation's artwork and furniture.
 Arthur Middleton was captured and imprisoned until 1781.
-In 1783, the surrender terms eliminating British troops from the Southern colonies was signed at Middleton.
+In 1783, the surrender terms that eliminated British troops from the Southern colonies were signed at Middleton.